sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 Decimal Precision
 -----------------

-The Python :py:mod:`decimal` library can, in principle, support arbitrary precision arithmetic, subject to the limitations of the running environment, system, hardware etc. It does this via `context objects <https://docs.python.org/3.12/library/decimal.html#context-objects>`_ for :py:class:`~decimal.Decimal` instances, in which you can set the precision of the :py:class:`~decimal.Decimal` values in your current environment to whatever is appropriate to your computation or experiment, subject to the limitations of your environment and/or system.
+According to the documentation the Python :py:mod:`decimal` library supports arbitrary precision arithmetic, subject to the limitations of the running environment, system, hardware etc. It does this via `context objects <https://docs.python.org/3.12/library/decimal.html#context-objects>`_ for :py:class:`~decimal.Decimal` instances, in which you can set the precision of the :py:class:`~decimal.Decimal` values in your current environment to whatever is appropriate to your computation or experiment, subject to the limitations of your environment and/or system.

 An example is given below: